 Reading Speed Improvement.
 Evaluating websites.
 PQRST method.
 Skimming.
 Critical Reading.
 Reading Strategies | Saint Mary's College.
 Learning Outcomes Students will learn what factors hinder reading efficiency and intervention techniques to improveStudents will learn techniques to improve their reading speed and comprehensionStudent will learn to view reading as an active processStudent will learn to use his/her textbook as an essential toolStudent will understand different active learning methods and choose the best one to fit the course (e.g.

 Academic Support Programs | Textbook Reading Strategies.
 Before You Read Preview.
 Getting the big picture enhances retention of details.
 You learn best from general to specific. • Read chapter objectives, headings and subheadings. • Look over charts and pictures in the chapter • Read the bold and italicized words to become familiar with the chapter vocabulary. • Read chapter summaries and questions at the end of the chapter.
 Question.
 While You Read Reflect. . • Visualize the material. . • Read aloud especially if it is complicated. . • Answer the questions you created.

-Highlight. . • Circle key terms and write short definitions in the margin or on note cards. • Write Q's in the margins for possible test questions. • Draw diagrams, pictures, tables, or maps that translate text into visual terms. • Use the backside of your lecture notes to take corresponding reading notes.
+. • Mark it.
+Learning Literacy-NCMSJ e-Mono1.
+Skillswise - Reading.
+KWL table.
+A KWL table, or KWL chart, is a graphical organizer designed to help in learning.
 The letters KWL are an acronym, for what students, in the course of a lesson, already know, want to know, and ultimately learn.
 A KWL table is typically divided into three columns titled Know, Want and Learned.
 The table comes in various forms as some have modified it to include or exclude information.
 It may be useful in research projects and to organize information to help study for tests.
 Classroom Introduction The KWL chart was created by Donna Ogle in 1986.
 A KWL chart can be used for all subjects in a whole group or small group atmosphere.

 Like a lot of Web surfers, she clicks on links posted on social networks, reads a few sentences, looks for exciting words, and then grows restless, scampering off to the next page she probably won’t commit to.
 “I give it a few seconds — not even minutes — and then I’m moving again,” says Handscombe, a 35-year-old graduate student in creative writing at American University.
 But it’s not just online anymore.
 She finds herself behaving the same way with a novel.